Kiss of Death (1947 film): Filming

 Hathaway later said he "loved the picture because I liked working outside.
 It was exciting to manoeuvre things and get work done without people on the streets knowing that you were filming."
 He said the only problem was Victor Mature.
 "He was carousing all the time and up all night and sleeping all day on the set.
 He was dirty.
 I bought him a couple of new suits, and I found him in the men's toilet, lying on the floor asleep in one of the new suits I'd bought him.
 But he was a good actor."

-Darryl Zanuck said "we got some wonderful atmosphere" filming on location "but we paid for it."
+Darryl Zanuck said, "[W]e got some wonderful atmosphere" filming on location, "but we paid for it."

 Deleted footage

-A deleted scene involving Nick's wife Maria (who was played by Patricia Morison) was cut from the film.
-In this scene, a gangster (played by Henry Brandon) who is supposed to look out for her while Nick is in prison rapes her.
+A deleted scene involving Nick Biancos's wife Maria, who was played by Patricia Morison, was cut from the film.
+In this scene, a gangster (played by Henry Brandon), who is supposed to look out for her while Nick is in prison, rapes her.
 Afterwards, Maria commits suicide by sticking her head in the kitchen oven and turning on the gas.
-Both scenes were cut from the original print at the insistence of the censors, who wanted no depiction of either a rape or a suicide, so although Morison's name appears in the credits, she does not appear in the film at all.
-Mention is made later in the film about Mature's wife's suicide and a now obscure reference is made by Nettie that the unseen gangster Rizzo contributed to the wife's downfall.
+Both scenes were cut from the original print at the insistence of the censors, who wanted no depiction of either a rape or a suicide, so although Morison's name appears in the credits, she does not appear in the film.
+Mention is made later in the film of Nick's wife's suicide and a now-obscure reference is made by Nettie that the unseen gangster Rizzo contributed to the wife's downfall.

 Alternate ending

 Originally, Nick was supposed to die after he allowed Tommy Udo to shoot him repeatedly, so Udo could be prosecuted for his murder.
-However, it was decided that it was too depressing to have Nick die, so in the narration by Nick's wife, Nettie, she says that Nick survives.
+However, it was deemed too depressing to have Nick die, so narration by Nick's wife, Nettie, says that Nick survives.

 Release

 20th Century Fox released Kiss of Death theatrically, premiering it in Los Angeles on August 13, 1947.
-The film had its New York City premiere two weeks later, on August 27, 1947.
+The film had its New York City premiere two weeks later.